ArctosDB/documentation-wiki/_documentation/identifications.markdown

 searches are case-insensitive.
 Examples are fictitious and incomplete.

 -   Current Identification CONTAINS: Substring match of current identification.
-“Sorex” matches “Sorex” and “Sorex cinereus.”
+"Sorex" matches "Sorex" and "Sorex cinereus."
 -   Current Identification IS: Exact string match of current identification.
-“Sorex” matches only “Sorex,” not “Sorex cinereus.”
+"Sorex" matches only "Sorex," not "Sorex cinereus."
 -   Current Identification IN LIST: Comme-delimited list-item exact match of current identification.
-“Sorex cinereus, Sorex monticolus” matches both “Sorex cinereus” and “Sorex monticolus” but not “Sorex yukonicus” or “Sorex.”
+"Sorex cinereus, Sorex monticolus" matches both "Sorex cinereus" and "Sorex monticolus" but not "Sorex yukonicus" or "Sorex."
--   Current Identification NOT: Exact-match exclusion of current taxonomy. geog=”someplace” + taxon_name=Current
+-   Current Identification NOT: Exact-match exclusion of current taxonomy. geog="someplace" + taxon_name=Current
-    Identification NOT “Sorex” + this option returns everything from “someplace” that is not currently identified as “Sorex” – including “Sorex cinereus”
+    Identification NOT "Sorex" + this option returns everything from "someplace" that is not currently identified as "Sorex" – including "Sorex cinereus"
 -   Any Identification CONTAINS: Same as Current Identification CONTAINS but includes unaccepted identifications.
 -   Any Identification IS: Same as Current Identification IS but